asixGV/letme/README.md

 ```
 ##### _directly from brainer:_
 work in progress.
-> Note: be sure to clean up any unwanted files once you have installed and configured everything.
+> note: be sure to clean up any unwanted files once you have installed and configured everything.
 * * *
 ### Setting up letme
    [jq]: <https://github.com/stedolan/jq>